-The article contributed towards a record number of complaints (4698, to be exact, up eight per cent on the previous year) being received by the PCC.
+The article – published just before January 1 last year, on December 27 2007 – drew some 584 complaints and contributed towards a record number of complaints (4,698, to be exact, up eight per cent on the previous year) being received by the PCC.

-Meanwhile, the report furthermore noted that the Commission made rulings on 1420 different cases: up by 16 per cent on the year before.
+Meanwhile, the report furthermore noted that the Commission made rulings on 1,420 different cases: up by 16 per cent on the year before.

 Last year, the PCC also issued 57 ‘desist’ pre-publication notices to the media, following up individuals’ concerns about harassment by photographers or potential intrusion in articles.